 Adult autism assessment.
 Getting it right for autistic adults.

+When carrying out an adult autism assessment of needs, it is important to obtain the most relevant information.
 Living Autism has developed an autism assessment tool that helps the assessor ask all the pertinent questions to produce a comprehensive assessment of wishes and support needs.
 A full report is automatically produced and this can be used to establish type and level of support as well as the basis for a care plan.

 If you would like to request an assessment of needs for an autistic adult, please contact email@example.com